-Non-combustible finishing materials such as brick or ceramic can be glued to the facade of the fireplace.
-Do not put a seal between the faceplate and the finishing material to facilitate the removal of the faceplate if necessary.
+Non combustible finishing materials such as brick or ceramic can be glued to the facade of the fireplace.
+Do not put a seal between the faceplate and the finishing material to facilitate removal of the facaplate, if necessary.

-8.8 Shelf Installation
+8.8 Combustible Shelf Installation

-A non-combustible shelf with a depth of 6" (152 mm) to 12" (305 mm) can be installed at least 48" (1219 mm) from the base of the fireplace.
+A combustible shelf with a depth of 6" (152 mm) (C) can be installed at least 58" (1,47 m) (B) from the base of the fireplace.